Rhode Island Red: Friendly Or Feisty?

 Reds have bright, wide-open eyes, nicely rounded wattles, yellow legs and feet, and a reddish-brown beak.
 The area around the eyes, as well as the comb and the wattles, are red.

 A single comb is a simple one-row comb with spikes on top.
 It begins at the chicken’s nostrils and sweeps back over its head.
 It’s a common comb on many breeds of chickens and a recognizable characteristic of many chicken breeds.

 Rose Comb Rhode Island Red

 A rose comb is rather flat and close to the bird’s head and follows the head shape.
 This gives the spike a position pointing downward.
 This variety is relatively uncommon.

-Rhode Island Reds are low maintenance, beginner-friendly chickens who hardly ever get sick or need extra care.
+Rhode Island Reds are low-maintenance, beginner-friendly chickens who rarely get sick or need extra care.
 They are weather-hardy and can thrive in eighter hot temperatures or heavy winters.
 It’s precisely this ability to adjust that makes them quite easy to keep in whatever climate you’re housing them.
 However, extreme weather comes with extra care and responsibilities for all animals and pets, even Rhode Island Reds.

 Rhode Island Red hens are never aggressive or unfriendly, at least not to humans.
 But they tend to be the more assertive hens inside the flock and are usually on top of the pecking order.
-When keeping Reds together with other chicken breeds, mix them with other more friendly but assertive breeds like the Wyandotte or a Barred Rock.
-Don’t keep Rhode Island Red hens with smaller chickens like Silkies or Cochins, as the small breeds will get bullied.
+Mix Reds with other chicken breeds with other more friendly but assertive breeds like the Wyandotte or a Barred Rock.

 Compared to other chicken breeds, Rhode Island Reds can be pretty loud before, during, and after egg-laying.
 However, this depends from hen to hen.
 There are plenty of Red hen owners out there who never had any issues with noisiness.